rennanmoreira/rennan-template-api/README.md

 > cp .env.example .env
 > ```

-Attention: You need to create a .env file in the root of the project with .env.example content.
+Attention: You need to create a .env file in the root of the project with .env.example properties.

 > Generate typed files from schema.prisma to typescript
 > ```sh